I jump as the shrill sound of my alarm pierces the silence of the morning.

 If catching up on emails, paying bills, or folding laundry are the first things on your to-do list, then you will never be motivated to get out of bed in the morning.

 But if you have something really enjoyable to look forward to as the very first thing on your list, you may find it easier to get up.

 Now, I’m not telling you to procrastinate or put off important tasks, but if you can identify something that sparks joy and plan that as the first thing you will do in the morning, it may just be the kick in the pants you need to get excited about your day.

 For me, the thing that got me excited to get up in the morning and get started on my day was Bible journaling.
-I had discovered it one summer and found it to be so peaceful and calming, and a really wonderful way to connect with God’s word.
+I had discovered it one summer and found it to be so peaceful and calming, and a really wonderful way to start my days.

 I would wake up before my kids got up for the day, grab some coffee, and journal in my Bible while talking with God in the peaceful quietness of morning.

 I asked myself one day why I was putting myself through this, why I was making such a big deal out of becoming a morning person when it was so much easier for me to stay up late and get up when the kids woke me up.

 I needed to know my “why.”
 My reason for all of this.
-Why was this so important?
+Why was this so important to me?

 Well, I realized that when I dragged my tired body out of bed after my kids were already up, I was starting my day already a few steps behind.